Rethinking Creativity Evaluation: A Critical Analysis of Existing Creativity Evaluations: Introduction

 \section{Introduction}

-Creativity is essential to human progress, driving advancements in the arts, solving everyday challenges, and enabling scientific breakthroughs~\citep{cropley2006role, feist1998meta, simonton2004creativity}.
-While large language models (LLMs) have excelled in structured tasks like question answering and logical reasoning~\citep{goel2023, cabral2024, pu2023summarizationalmostdead, li2024flexkbqaflexiblellmpoweredframework}, their performance in creative domains remains limited~\citep{Sawicki2023OnTP, sawicki2023bitsgrassdoesgpt, chakrabarty2024, mirowski}.
-As expectations for LLMs' creative capabilities grow, the research community is focused on narrowing the gap between human and machine performance in these open-ended tasks.
-To assess and track progress in closing this gap, there is a growing need for effective evaluation metrics that can benchmark LLM creativity across diverse tasks and domains.
+Creativity is essential to human progress across art, daily problem-solving, and scientific discovery~\citep{cropley2006role, feist1998meta, simonton2004creativity}.
+Large language models (LLMs) perform well on structured tasks such as question answering and logical reasoning~\citep{goel2023, cabral2024, pu2023summarizationalmostdead, li2024flexkbqaflexiblellmpoweredframework}, but their creative abilities remain limited~\citep{Sawicki2023OnTP, sawicki2023bitsgrassdoesgpt, chakrabarty2024, mirowski}.
+As interest in machine creativity grows, so too does the need for reliable evaluation metrics that can effectively benchmark LLM performance across creative domains.

 The inherently multidimensional and domain-specific nature of creativity has led to a diverse range of evaluation methods.
-Prior work has proposed various automatic metrics to capture different aspects of creativity, such as semantic distance to measure novelty in text generation~\citep{zhao2019, haque2022}, and metrics like the creativity index and syntactic templates for assessing linguistic creativity~\citep{li2016, lu2025salieri, liu2024infinigramscalingunboundedngram, shaib2024}.
+Prior work has proposed various automatic metrics to capture different aspects of creativity, such as semantic distance to measure novelty in text generation~\citep{zhao2019, haque2022}, and metrics like the Creativity Index and syntactic templates for assessing linguistic creativity~\citep{li2016, lu2025salieri, liu2024infinigramscalingunboundedngram, shaib2024}.
 LLMs have also been used as evaluators in tasks like the Alternative Uses Task (AUT) and creative writing~\citep{Goes2023, organisciak, distefano2024, luchini2025automated, luchini2025multilingual}.
-These methods highlight the diversity of creativity and the complexity of evaluating creativity.
-This raises an important question: how can we select evaluation metrics accurately reflecting human-perceived creativity across various domains?
+These methods highlight the diversity of creativity and the complexity of its evaluation.
+This raises an important question: how can we select evaluation metrics accurately reflecting human-perceived creativity across domains?